Sheeza-Sheeza/Streaming-Chatbot/README.md

 ## Steps to Run

 ### Backend
-1. Navigate to the `backend` folder:
+1. Navigate to the `app` folder:
    ```
-   cd backend
+   cd app
    ```
 2. Install dependencies:
    ```